OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/overview.rst

 * :ref:`Security & Authentication Methods <suns_auth>`: improve security with x509 authentication and SSL
 * :ref:`Cloud Servers Authentication <cloud_auth>`: advanced reference about the security between Sunstone and OpenNebula
 * :ref:`Advanced Deployments <suns_advance>`: improving scalability and isolating the server

+This chapter provides an introduction about the :ref:`Fireedge installation and configuration <fireedge_install>`, the :ref:`new features that it brings to Sunstone
+<fireedge_sunstone>` and its :ref:`new OneProvision GUI <fireedge_cpi>` that automates
+creation of remote OpenNebula clusters.

 Hypervisor Compatibility
 ================================================================================